15 Plants That Repel Flies

 by larryjh1234 is licensed under CC BY 2.0

-Not only does basil add delicious flavor to your favorite dishes, but they are also plants that repel flies.
+Basil adds delicious flavor to your favorite dishes, and it is also a plant that repels flies.

-It can also help keep those pesky flies at bay.
-The strong scent of basil is unappealing to flies and can keep them from entering your home.
+It can also help keep pesky flies at bay.
+Basil’s strong scent is unappealing to flies and can keep them from entering your home.

 You can easily grow basil in a pot indoors or outdoors in a sunny area.
-Make sure to water it regularly and trim off any dead leaves to keep it healthy.
+To keep it healthy, water it regularly and trim off any dead leaves.

-Overall, Not only will you have a natural fly repellent, but you’ll also have fresh basil on hand for cooking!
+Overall, you will not only have a natural fly repellent but also fresh basil on hand for cooking!
 Place small basil plants near windows or doors to keep flies from entering your home.

-Another option is to make a basil spray by steeping a handful of basil leaves in hot water for several hours, then transferring the mixture to a spray bottle.
+Another option is to make a basil spray by steeping a handful of basil leaves in hot water for several hours and then transferring the mixture to a spray bottle.

 Use the spray around your home to repel flies and enjoy a fly-free environment.